41.0 kWhUseable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Renault Zoe Q90 ZE40 was available from February 2017 until March 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Renault Zoe Q90 ZE40.

 A new model of the Renault Zoe Q90 ZE40 (2017) is available: Renault Zoe Q90 ZE40 (2018).

-The Renault Zoe Q90 ZE40 has a Recommend Retail Price (RRP) of £28,320 and an On The Road Price (OTR) of £29,020.
+The Renault Zoe Q90 ZE40 had a Recommend Retail Price (RRP) of £28,320 and an On The Road Price (OTR) of £29,020.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Renault Zoe Q90 ZE40 is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The Renault Zoe Q90 ZE40 was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Renault Zoe Q90 ZE40 is £24,520.

 Drivetrain and Performance

 The Renault Zoe Q90 ZE40 is a full electric vehicle (BEV).
 The maximum power of the Renault Zoe Q90 ZE40 is 65 kW (87 hp).
 The maximum torque is 162 lb-ft.
 The Renault Zoe Q90 ZE40 is front wheel drive and can accelerate from 0 to 62 miles per hour in 13.5 seconds.
 The top speed is 84 mph.